-Myself I'm saddened to the core to see dialogue die, over and over, and to be forced to write off so many friends because they can't accept actual difference when they encounter it.
-And I'm saddened also to have to leave the left, but leave it I will, because it is now an utterly fake left, finally rotten to the core.
-Your politics has nothing to offer America but polarization and speech codes, thought police and inter-racial hate--whereas me, I'm interested in possible communities.
+It's depressing to see dialogue die, over and over, and to be forced to write off so many friends because they can't accept actual difference when they encounter it.
+It's depressing also to have to leave the left, but leave it I will, because it is now an utterly fake left, rotten to the core.
+Your politics has nothing to offer America but polarization and speech codes, thought police and inter-racial hate.
+Me, I'm interested in possible communities.

 Sunday, March 12, 2017

 Some good vampire stories from the kids in my ZEI class E3-5A.
 I’ll type out Aaron’s, the best written and organized of them.
 I made a few small corrections as usual.